Carlos404/C2F-F2C/README.md

 # C2F-F2C
-Convert Celsius to Fahrenheit and Fahrenheit to Celsius
+Convert Celsius to Fahrenheit and Fahrenheit to Celsius with C++